toszcze/acf-date-time-picker/README.md

 This is an add-on for [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) and [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/), which allows to create a Date and Time Picker field.

+__NOTICE:__ [ACF 5.3.9 added new Date & Time Picked field](https://www.advancedcustomfields.com/blog/acf-pro-5-3-9-update/).
+You can still use this plugin, however if you want to use the new Date & Time field you have to disable this plugin.

 ### Features

 * Create a date and time picker field